Can I exercise after open heart surgery? How much exercise? How often? How hard?

 You can resume sex after you’ve received clearance from your doctor (usually a few weeks).

-But remember, sex can be a stressor on your heart and also the sternum (depending on how adventurous you are).
+But remember that sex can be a stressor on your heart and also the sternum (depending on how adventurous you are).

-You may need to experiment with different positions that minimise pressure on your sternum, as this is likely to be uncomfortable at least during the first couple of months.
+You may need to experiment with different positions that minimise pressure on your sternum, as this is likely to be uncomfortable at least during the first couple of months of recovery.

 Return to driving